LPD-EPFL/lockin/README.md

 -------

 You can find many useful scripts in the `scripts` folder.
 In particular:
-* `scripts/atc` includes the scripts that we used to run the experiments for our ATC paper;
+* `scripts/atc/` includes the scripts that we used to run the experiments for our ATC paper;
 * `scripts/make_*`scripts can be used to compile various tests (e.g., `make_all_stress_tests.sh`).

 Configuration
 -------------

 If you want thread pinning to work properly, you need to setup your platform in `platform_defs.h` (see for example the `XEON2` platform).
-You will then need to pass the name of the platform in the Makefile (again, look for `XEON2` as an example.
+You will then need to pass the name of the platform in the Makefile (again, look for `XEON2` as an example).